-- (1) The disclosure under section 108C(1) must be in the approved form. - (2) A member of the Authority must not give the Minister an approved form under subsection (1) that is false, misleading or incomplete in a material particular.

-- (3) Subsection (2) does not apply to a member of the Authority in relation to particular information that the member is unable to provide if the member- - (a) indicates in the approved form the information that the member is unable to provide; and - (b) otherwise gives the information in the approved form to the best of the member's ability.
+- (1) The disclosure under section 108C(1) must be in the approved form. - (2) A member of the Authority must not give the Minister an approved form under subsection (1) that is false, misleading or incomplete in a material particular. - Maximum penalty-100 penalty units or 2 years imprisonment. - (3) Subsection (2) does not apply to a member of the Authority in relation to particular information that the member is unable to provide if the member- - (a) indicates in the approved form the information that the member is unable to provide; and - (b) otherwise gives the information in the approved form to the best of the member's ability.